jcu-eresearch/TDH-Research-Data-Catalogue-pre1.8/creating_a_research_record.rst

 The Creators section is used to add JCU researchers who have contributed to the creation of the dataset.
 They may be data collectors, people who have helped clean the data or people who have contributed to make the data set better.

-Adding a person's details to this section can only be done using the **lookup** facitily.
+Adding a person's details to this section can only be done using the **lookup** facility.
 Clicking on **lookup** will open a *Name lookup* box.
-By default the *Mint* tab will be showing - this searches the JCU researcher database.
+By default the *James Cook University* tab will be showing - this searches the JCU researcher database.

 .. figure:: _static/name-lookup.png
     :width: 100%